Covid 19 coronavirus: Infected shopper's grocery trip to New Zealand's largest supermarket

 At this stage staff are not required to wear masks.

-Today the manager of the West Auckland supermarket declined to comment, directing media to the chain's corporate office.

-Foodstuffs and the Auckland Regional Public Health Service have both been approached for comment.
+Auckland Regional Public Health Service has been approached for comment.